evanberkowitz/supervillain/supervillain/generator.rst

 In can change the holonomy, for example, by finding a route around the torus that isn't a straight shot but runs through the valley of the action.

+Finally, we provide a convenience function which provides an ergodic generator.

+.. autofunction :: supervillain.generator.villain.Hammer

 -------------------------
 The Worldline Formulation
 -------------------------